David-mrc/JVN/README.md

 # JVN - Javanaise Project

 The aim of the Javanaise project is to implement a distributed object cache in Java.
 Java applications using Javanaise can create and access locally hidden distributed objects.
+The project was made and compiled using Java 17.

 ## Installation